Offshore Oil and Gas: Interior Needs to Improve Decommissioning Enforcement and Mitigate Related Risks

 The Secretary of the Interior should ensure the BOEM Director completes planned actions to further develop, finalize, and fully implement changes to financial assurance regulations and procedures that reduce financial risks, including by (1) requiring higher levels of supplemental bonding, and (2) addressing other known weaknesses.
 (Recommendation 3)

 Interior agreed with this recommendation and finalized BOEM's financial assurance rule in April 2024.
-The rule has an effective date of June 29, 2024, and as of August 2024, BOEM has laid out a planned timeline for the rule's implementation.
-Specifically, BOEM plans to send notices to companies by August 29, 2024, which will have up to 6 months to respond.
-BOEM estimates it will take up to 24 months from the date that these notices are distributed to complete processing of financial assurance demands for execution.
+The rule has an effective date of June 29, 2024, and by August 2024 BOEM had laid out a planned timeline for the rule's implementation.
+Specifically, BOEM planned to send notices to companies by the end of August 2024 and to give them up to 6 months to respond with the requested information.
+BOEM estimated it will take up to 24 months from the date that these notices are distributed to complete processing of financial assurance demands for execution.
+As of December 2024, BOEM indicated that companies were beginning to submit the requested information on their properties and finances.

 Interior agreed with this recommendation.
-BOEM posted in the spring 2024 regulatory agenda a target date of January 2025 for publication of a proposed rule on fitness to operate standards.
-As of August 2024, BOEM told us it is coordinating with BSEE to develop a fitness to operate standard, anticipates releasing a proposal in 2024, and is targeting completion of this effort by December 2026.
+BOEM posted in the spring and fall 2024 regulatory agendas a target date of January 2025 for publication of a proposed rule on fitness to operate standards.
+In August 2024, BOEM told us it is coordinating with BSEE to develop a fitness to operate standard.
+As of the end of January 2025, BOEM had not yet proposed a rule or updated the regulatory agenda to indicate when it intends to do so.